-- A tall tree species planted under overhead utility wires, - A tree that matures with large, wide girth characteristics planted in narrow planting strips, - A tree planted too close to buildings, sidewalks, or parking strips (where bumpers or doors could possibly come in contact with stems), and - A tree with a robust root system planted in too closely to underground utilities and sewer lines.
+- A tall tree species planted under overhead utility wires, - A tree that matures with large, wide girth characteristics planted in narrow planting strips, - A tree planted too close to buildings, sidewalks, or parking strips (where bumpers or doors could possibly come in contact with stems), and - A tree with a robust root system planted too closely to underground utilities and sewer lines.

-All are ultimately compromised aesthetically, structurally, and/or biologically.
+All of these conflicts potentially can compromise a tree aesthetically, structurally, and/or biologically.